Powerlearnproject/se-day1-assignment-puri254/README.md

 -is disigning and refing the input given to al models.helps in accuracy,efficient and quality

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+-General Prompt.How do I use Python?
+-Refined Prompt.Show me an example of using Python to read a CSV file and print its contents